dktsudgg/TCPModule/README.md

 # And run.
 java -jar tcpmodule-{version}.jar

+# Or you can add property like this when you run jar file, for trouble shooting Netty Memory leak
+java -Dio.netty.leakDetectionLevel=advanced -jar tcpmodule-{version}.jar

 # 3. Use client source to send TEST message to server in [Usage example] - [2.
 Client example] Section.
 ```